 Privacy by Default

-There is another principle to consider, once a product or service is made public: Privacy by Default.
+A second approach must be taken into consideration once a product or service is made public: Privacy by Default.

 Going further – How to implement the Privacy By Design principle?